draveness/DKNightVersion/README.md

 - [x] Easily integrate and high performance
 - [x] Providing UIKit and CoreAnimation category
-- [x] Read color customization from file
+- [x] Read colour customisation from file
 - [x] Support different themes
 - [x] Generate picker for other libs with one line macro